pchampin/minutes_to_gh/README.md

-Minutes to github
+Minutes to GitHub
 =================

-[Yet another](#alternatives-with-their-cons) tool to link github issues to W3C minutes where they were discussed.
+[Yet another](#alternatives-with-their-cons) tool to link GitHub issues to W3C minutes where they were discussed.

 It is available in two flavours: